norvig/paip-lisp/docs/chapter21.md

 (<- (slot-constituent (?role ?n (P ?particle)) *** ? ?))
 ```

-We are now ready to define compi ement.
+We are now ready to define `complement`.
 It takes a slot description, maps it into a constituent, and then calls `XP` to parse that constituent:

 ```lisp